Also at Deasil Works · txn2 · Plexara

 A little more than a year ago, Apress reached out and asked if I would write a book on Kubernetes for them, mirroring the wide range of projects I develop (and write about) for my clients.
 I have been building data-centric platforms for almost twenty years, spanning everything from my early days on the aggregation of massive volumes of international log files for Disney to fan-driven location data for Nine Inch Nails.
 And in the last decade, retailers with point-of-sale, logistics, and inventory systems, marketers leveraging social media metrics, fleet operators with demanding telematics platforms, and manufacturers with advanced IIoT (industrial internet of things) networks.

 Furthermore, the clients behind these verticals have begun looking for an edge, often found beyond standard PaaS offerings available today.
 Yet these clients from established organizations and age-old industries have little tolerance for the risk associated with a multi-year development on technologies whose value is speculative.
 Will blockchain revolutionize logistics and finance?
-Will machine learning produce artificial intelligence capable of replacing legacy decisions making systems?
+Will machine learning produce artificial intelligence capable of replacing legacy decision-making systems?
 The safe bet is to wait.
 If there is gold in any of these mountains the hyper clouds will find it, and they will happily sell it to everyone, by the hour, megabyte, or IOPS.

 Not every organization should be developing custom software, let alone advanced data platforms.
 However, the barrier to entry is lowering every day.
 I have been building platforms for twenty years, and never has a single technology increased productivity in this practice more than Kubernetes has in the last five.
 Kubernetes is truly a platform for building platforms, capable of harnessing the wide breadth of new technologies released into the open-source landscape almost daily.